Kaellas/Exam-Template/README.md

 # Exam Template
 Made by **Paweł Gach** with contributions from others

-1st semester Machine Learning at AU BSS
+1st semester Machine Learning and Business Forecasting at AU BSS

-Version 0.2
+Version 0.3

-2023-11-30
+2023-12-01

 ---